IBM/ibm_zosmf/docs/source/modules/zmf_authenticate.rst

        zmf_crt: "/file_with_your_certificate_chain.crt"
        zmf_key: "/file_with_your_private_key.key"

-   - name: Authenticate with z/OSMF server by prompting to input the sensitive username/password when running the playbook
+   - name: Authenticate with z/OSMF server by prompting to input username/password
      vars_prompt:
        - name: zmf_user
          prompt: "Enter your zOSMF username"